-As child care experts who’ve been at it for nearly 50 years, we know the hunt for the best learning center for your child can be a little stressful—daunting, even.
+As child care experts who’ve been at it for 50 years, we know the hunt for the best learning center for your child can be a little stressful—daunting, even.

 We’ve got you covered.
 This simple, six-step checklist for families with children ages 1 to 4 will help you understand what a “high-quality” preschool program looks like—and yes, a great early childhood education counts!
 Consider this: Children who attend KinderCare Learning Centers are ahead of their peers in math and reading when they enter kindergarten.
 We’re proud of that!